From 2026-2028, I will undertake a new piece of work on the reproductive geographies of CRISPR, a gene-editing technology.

 🧬

 I hypothesize that CRISPR genome editing on embryos will shortly become a reproductive service available in some countries while banned in others, which will generate a cross-border economy in medical travel to access it.
 My research aims to advance the growing field of geographies of assisted reproduction by mapping the reproductive geography of CRISPR embryo editing.
 It doesn't seek to intervene in the intense ongoing bioethical debates about CRISPR.
 Rather, it starts from the idea that people across the world have different views about the ethical nature of reproductive technologies and they regulate them on that basis.
 This patchwork of regulation creates an uneven geography of reproductive services and creates widespread cross-border travel for reproductive services (among the wealthy).
 With growing demand for embryo editing, it follows that particular places will develop themselves as hubs for reproductive medicine that cater to these groups.
+This work is funded by the award of a Phillip Leverhulme Prize (2025).

 🧬